isayasMatter/GazeMetrics/README.md

 2. Under assets download **GazeMetrics_v[version number].unitypackage**
 3. Import the **GazeMetrics_v[version number].unitypackage** you downloaded by going into "Asset -> Import Package -> Custom Package", select the .unitypackage file, ensure all items to import are checked, and then select "Import".

-## Configure GazeMetrics with your scene
+# Configuring GazeMetrics with your scene

 1. Make sure you have imported the GazeMetrics package and your preferred eye tracking Unity SDK into your scene following the steps above.
 2. Drag the GazeMetrics prefab from your assets folder in the project panel into your scene in the hierarchy panel.